jcelynott/Haunting-of-Ghosty-Joe/README.md

 ### Language and Framework
 I built The Haunting of Ghosty Joe using C# within the framework of the Unity Engine

-### A Note to the MLH Code Reviewers
+### A Note to the MLH Fellowship Code Reviewers
-As you can see, there's quite a few scripts in the game, but some of them are small files made to handle very specific details of the game.
-Examples of longer files include the ButtonChecker and its child classes, as well as the DangerSpawner
+There are quite a few scripts in the game, but some of them are small files made to handle very specific details of the game.
+Examples of longer files include the ButtonChecker, its child classes, and the DangerSpawner.